Ana Leite

-Ana Cristina Oliveira Leite (born 23 October 1991) is a Portuguese-German football forward, currently playing for Bayer 04 Leverkusen in Germany's Frauen Bundesliga.
+Ana Cristina Oliveira Leite (born 23 October 1991) is a Portuguese-German football forward, currently playing for YB Frauen in Switzerland's Swiss Women's Super League.

 Born in Bocholt, Germany, Ana Cristina played club football in the Frauen Bundesliga while she studied at university in Bochum.

 She was a member of the U-17 German national team, but subsequently chose to play for Portugal.
 She debuted for the senior Portugal women's national football team in the 2010 Algarve Cup and debuted one month later against Italy in the 2011 World Cup qualifying.